domainmod/domainmod/README.md

 Upgrading
 ---------
 **WARNING:** Before upgrading it's **strongly** recommended that you backup your DomainMOD installation directory and database.
 If something goes wrong during the upgrade there may be no way to recover your data, and having a backup of your installation directory and database will allow you to easily restore your previous version.

-**Option #1**
+The Backup & Restore documentation can be found here: <https://domainmod.org/docs/userguide/backup-restore/>

+**Option #1 -- Docker Install**
+If you installed DomainMOD using Docker, please see our official DomainMOD container on Docker Hub for upgrade information: <https://hub.docker.com/r/domainmod/domainmod>

+**Option #2 -- .zip File Install**
-If you installed DomainMOD by downloading the .ZIP file, visit the following URL to download the most up-to-date version: <https://domainmod.org/download/>
+If you installed DomainMOD by downloading the .zip file, visit the following URL to download the most up-to-date version: <https://domainmod.org/download/>

 Once the download completes, upload and unpack the new archive overtop of where you installed the previous version (or unpack it and then upload it, whichever you prefer).

-**Option #2**
+**Option #3 -- Git Install**
-If you installed DomainMOD using git right from your web server, just run the following command from within your installation directory to upgrade:
+If you installed DomainMOD using Git right from your web server, just run the following command from within your installation directory to upgrade:

     git pull

-**Option #3**
+**Option #4 -- Softaculous Install**
 If you installed DomainMOD using Softaculous you're just a few clicks away from upgrading to the newest version.
 Please see the upgrade instructions on the Softaculous Wiki: <https://www.softaculous.com/docs/How_to_upgrade_installations>

 Data Warehouse